ÁKK sells HUF 20 bln of three-month bills, as planned

 Please check your spam folder too.

-The Government Debt Management Agency (ÁKK) sold HUF 20 billion of discount three-month T-bills at auction Tuesday, in line with the original offer, Hungarian wire service MTI reported.
+The Government Debt Management Agency (ÁKK) sold HUF 20 billion of discount three-month T-bills at auction Tuesday, in line with the original offer.
+Subscription was nearly threefold and the average yield was unchanged from a week earlier.

 scroll for moreall times CET